gojical/hitchhikers-guide-to-sqlalchemy/basic_relationships.md

     __tablename__ = 'offences'
     id = Column(Integer, Sequence('arrests_seq'), primary_key=True)
     description = Column(String(50), unique=True)
-    # accesses the patrnt model from the child
+    # accesses the patent model from the child
     # this gets added in order to have an MtO accesser column
     person_id = Column(Integer, ForeignKey('person.id'))
-    # creates a replationship from child to parent, use backref it's way more understandable
+    # creates a replationship from child to parent
+    # use backref it's way more understandable
     person = relationship('Person', back_populates='offences')

-# create a sqlite database in memory and make the sql queries verbose
+# create a sqlite database in memory, removed echo for a cleaner output
 engine = create_engine('sqlite:///:memory:')

 # create all of the tables